bhuvnesh996/assignment/README.md

 ## Running Scripts

 You can open a new shell window by hitting command+shift+S on macOS or control+shift+S (you can also access shortcuts from the `?` in the bottom right corner).

 When in the shell you can run any of the following scripts:
+## Running on npm
+Just run command "npm install" on directory of the project

+## npm start
+To run the currrent project

 ### `yarn test`